Bayesian Filtering with Unknown Sensor Measurement Losses: CONCLUSION

 In this paper, we have designed three suboptimal filters to deal with the state estimation problem with unknown measurement losses.
 Among these filters, the BKF-I and the BKF-II were established by using the Bayesian point of view and the IEKF.
 Some approximations were made to obtain recursive forms.
 The RBPF is a particle filter based numerical method with a relatively small number of particles.
 All these proposed filters were applied to three different application problems, showing their effectiveness.
 Future work will focus on the theoretically convergence of the proposed filters.

-\begin{IEEEbiography} {Jiaqi Zhang} received the B.S. degree from the School of Electronic and Information Engineering, Beijing Jiaotong University, Beijing, China, in 2016.
+\begin{IEEEbiography} {Jiaqi Zhang} received the B.S. degree in electronic and information engineering from Beijing Jiaotong University, Beijing, China, in 2016.
 He is currently pursuing the Ph.D. degree at the Department of Automation, Tsinghua University, Beijing, China.
 His research interests include networked control systems, distributed optimization and their applications. \end{IEEEbiography}

 \begin{IEEEbiography} {Keyou You} received the B.S. degree in statistical science from Sun Yat-sen University, Guangzhou, China, in 2007 and the Ph.D. degree in electrical and electronic engineering from Nanyang Technological University (NTU), Singapore, in 2012.
 After briefly working as a Research Fellow at NTU, he joined Tsinghua University, Beijing, China in 2012 where he is currently an Associate Professor with the Department of Automation.
 He held visiting positions at Politecnico di Torino, Turin, Italy, the Hong Kong University of Science and Technology, Hong Kong, and the University of Melbourne, Parkville, VIC, Australia.
-His current research interests include networked control systems, distributed algorithms, and their applications.
+His current research interests include networked control systems, distributed optimization and learning, and their applications.

-Dr. You was a recipient of the Guan Zhaozhi Award at the 29th Chinese Control Conference in 2010, the CSC-IBM China Faculty Award in 2014, and the National Science Fund for Excellent Young Scholars in 2017.
-He was nominated for the National 1000-Youth Talent Program of China in 2014. \end{IEEEbiography} \begin{IEEEbiography} {Lihua Xie} received the B.E. and M.E. degrees in electrical engineering from Nanjing University of Science and Technology in 1983 and 1986, respectively, and the Ph.D. degree in electrical engineering from the University of Newcastle, Australia, in 1992.
+Dr. You was a recipient of the Guan Zhaozhi Award at the 29th Chinese Control Conference in 2010, the CSC-IBM China Faculty Award in 2014, and the National Science Fund for Excellent Young Scholars in 2017. \end{IEEEbiography} \begin{IEEEbiography} {Lihua Xie} received the B.E. and M.E. degrees in electrical engineering from Nanjing University of Science and Technology in 1983 and 1986, respectively, and the Ph.D. degree in electrical engineering from the University of Newcastle, Australia, in 1992.
 Since 1992, he has been with the School of Electrical and Electronic Engineering, Nanyang Technological University, Singapore, where he is currently a professor and Director, Delta-NTU Corporate Laboratory for Cyber-Physical Systems.
 He served as the Head of Division of Control and Instrumentation from July 2011 to June 2014.
 He held teaching appointments in the Department of Automatic Control, Nanjing University of Science and Technology from 1986 to 1989 and Changjiang Visiting Professorship with South China University of Technology from 2006 to 2011.